AidenSui/AidenSui/README.md

 - Hi, I’m @AidenSui
 - I'm a fourth year college student dual-majoring in data science and mathematics in UCI
-- I’m interested in software development
+- I’m interested in software development and computer game design
-- I’m currently learning data analysis techniques but I want to change my focus to software building and computer systems.
+- I’m currently learning data analysis but I am considering to change my focus to software engineering or computer game development.
 - I’m looking to collaborate on introductory level software development projects.
 - You can reach me through my email - 769085346@qq.com